 At USC, I intend to major in Film & Television Production, a first-rate curriculum I find fundamental to nailing the nuanced aspects of a production.
 For instance, the course “Practicum in Producing” would expose me to the nuts and bolts of producing in a practical environment, while “Gender, Sexuality & Media” would aid my aspiration to tell underrepresented stories.
 Admiring seasoned alumni like Nina Yang Bongiovi & Kevin Feige, I have an appreciation for the artistic and managerial expertise with which they actualize a vision to critical success, one of many processes I hope to get exposure to at USC.

-As a Trojan, I would like to constantly engage in higher-thinking conversations when it comes to the subtleties of media production as supported by SCA’s student organizations like the APCA & QueerCut.
+As a Trojan, I would like to constantly engage in higher-thinking conversations when it comes to the subtleties of media production, as supported by SCA’s student organizations like the APCA & QueerCut.
 As an aspiring producer, I am intending to participate in the Summer Program, where I would explore producing through courses like the ‘USC/Warner Bros Producing & Directing’ class and ‘Inside the Business of Film and Television’.
 Through this, I hope to hone my finesse in collaborating with the myriad of parties I will be involved with.

+This will be difficult but word cutting necessary.
+At least 56 words off.
+One thing though, the conclusion might have cited too many activities.
+For example, the summer program occurs right before your enrollment so it wouldn’t have really added any value to your academic prowess.
+They would already send your decision before the summer program anyway, so this part might not be necessary.
+I think overall the essay answers the question, but you did include a lot of ideas so making it more concise may be difficult.

+I briefly mentioned the ambition that I wanted to see.
+I think the liaison officer position is a great way to show this.
+Just briefly comment “when I was chosen” or “my accepted application as a liaison”.